 The following prerequisites must be completed before you start this walkthrough:

-- Have access to a Azure platform service namespace that is configured for SAS authorization, to which CDS will post a message.
+Have access to a Azure platform service namespace that is configured for SAS authorization, to which Dynamics 365 Customer Engagement (on-premises) will post a message.

-- If you plan to use any other Azure messaging entity other than a queue, for example a relay, there must be a listener application actively listening to the specified solution endpoint for CDS to successfully post to the Azure Service Bus.
+If you plan to use any other Azure messaging entity other than a queue, for example a relay, there must be a listener application actively listening to the specified solution endpoint for Dynamics 365 Customer Engagement (on-premises) to successfully post to the Azure Service Bus.
 For more information, see Write a Listener for an Azure Solution.

-- A configured service endpoint with SAS authorization is available in the target organization.
-More information: Walkthrough: Configure Microsoft Azure (SAS) for integration with CDS.
+A configured service endpoint with SAS authorization is available in the target organization.
+More information: Walkthrough: Configure Microsoft Azure (SAS) for integration with Dynamics 365 Customer Engagement.

 This walkthrough contains the following steps:

-Follow the steps below to connect to CDS using the Plug-in Registration tool.
+Follow the steps below to connect to the Dynamics 365 Server using the Plug-in Registration tool.

 Run the Plug-in Registration tool.